D.I.C.E. Award for Outstanding Achievement in Animation

 The D.I.C.E.
 Award for Outstanding Achievement in Animation is an award presented annually by the Academy of Interactive Arts & Sciences during the D.I.C.E.
 Awards.
 This award is "presented to the individual or team whose work represents the highest level of achievement in bringing a character or characters to life.
 This award will consider the fluidity of movement, and interaction with the environment in addition to contextual realism (look and feel)".
 Creative/technical Academy members with expertise as an artist, animator or programmer are qualified to vote for this award.

-The award's most recent winner is Astro Bot, developed by Team Asobi and published by Sony Interactive Entertainment.
+The award's most recent winner is South of Midnight, developed by Compulsion Games and published by Xbox Game Studios.

 Animation & Art Direction

 The Academy originally offered Outstanding Achievement in Art/Graphics at the first two annual awards ceremonies.
 This would be separated into the categories of Outstanding Achievement in Art Direction and Outstanding Achievement in Animation at the third annual awards ceremony.
 Since the categories separated, roughly half of the finalists and winners for "Animation" and "Art Direction" were the same game within its respective release year.
 The games that had won both awards for "Animation" and "Art Direction" were: